Xe/site/blog/identity-model-software-2021-01-31.markdown

 However, what about _entirely separate people_ that need to share computers or accounts?
-This could range from a married couple sharing a computer for financial reasons to one of the worst possible cases for this kind of thing:
+This could range from a married couple sharing a computer for financial reasons to one case that I can think of that completely annihilates most assumptions programmers make about identity:
 [Plural systems](https://www.pluralpride.com/playbook#introduction).

 ![A "terminator chases hiding terrified anime girl" meme with the terminator